dshmif/consoul/README.md

 prompt isn't provided again until the command completes execution successfully or otherwise.
 It also provides password-protected commands (sudo).
-I still need to get background (async) commands implemented but the two supported command types have handled everything I've needed to date (which is probably why async commands are still missing) so it may be a bit before asyc commands drop.
+I still need to get background (async) commands implemented but the two supported command types have handled everything I've needed to date (which is probably why async commands are still missing) so it may be a bit before async commands drop.

 Like most developers I have to be threatened with broken bones to write documentation but I'll try and get some framework documentation up "soon".